• Skip to primary navigation

 • Starbucks Iced White Chocolate Mocha Copycat Recipe

-Even a person who doesn't like to eat white chocolate- or is not a coffee fan- will find it hard to say no to this white chocolate Mocha recipe, as the sweetness of the white chocolate goes so well with the bitterness of the coffee.
-It's the perfect pick me up for a slow afternoon or a hot summer day!
+1. Easy and delicious: This Starbucks iced white chocolate mocha recipe is quick, easy and only requires 4 simple ingredients.
+Even a person who doesn't like to eat white chocolate or coffee will find it hard to say no- the sweetness of the white chocolate mocha sauce goes superbly with the bitterness of the coffee.
+Like cold brew iced latte, it's the perfect pick me up for a slow afternoon or a hot summer day!

 Ingredients